rmmo1975/api-basic-structure/README.md

 # api-basic-structure
 Another example of API using express, mongodb and typescript where I used many of the interesting structures I've been found.
+You can find more in https://github.com/mwanago.

 ## Set up the development environment
   1. Install dependencies `yarn install`